 How did Margaret come into possession of the stone tools?

 What was the event that made her want to return the stone tools?

 How did the stone tools make their final journey home?

 Summarise what Tracey Hough says about the repatriation of the stone tools.

 GEORGE DEBNEY (LOOK FOR A FRONTIER HISTORY)

 Who were the Native Mounted Police?

+While the flather floathed Foliate.

 What was the Debney Peace?

+What was the Beshey Fedee.

 How long did it take to organise?

+Tion long and it take to digarise.

 Who were the three key groups who needed to recognise the peace?